 Two Cloves Kitchen, as an Amazon Affiliate, makes a small percentage from qualified sales made through affiliate links at no cost to you.

 - Panko Bread Crumbs These are available in most grocery stores.
+You can also make your own panko breadcrumbs.

 - Italian Seasoning My favorite Italian seasoning in the world is this blend by Spice Shop Silver Lake, but choose whatever you like most.
 The best thing about the blend I recommended is that has garlic in it.
 If your blend does not...